juergenweb/JkImagePlaceholder/README.md

 ## Select field type for input field color
 If you have installed FieldtypeColor and/or FieldtypeColorPicker you can select if you want to use one of these field types or not.
-Otherwise an InputfieldText will be displayed for entering color values for text, background and shadow color.
+Otherwise, an InputfieldText will be displayed for entering color values for text, background and shadow color.

 1) Simple text input
 ![Placeholderimage](https://raw.githubusercontent.com/juergenweb/JkImagePlaceholder/master/images/text-input.jpg?raw=true)